obsidian-community/obsidian-hub/01 - Community/Obsidian Roundup/2022-07-30 Obsidian Shirts, Grouped Tasks & 1-min Guides.md

 published: 2022-07-30T13:30:00
 publish: true
 ---
-# Highlights

----
-# 🌠 Obsidian Shirts, Grouped Tasks & 1-min Guides
+# 2022-07-30: Obsidian Shirts, Grouped Tasks & 1-min Guides
+New ways to group tasks, customizable spaced repetition buttons, & default theme discussions.

 ## Obsidian Updates

 -   You can now [buy Obsidian merchandise](https://merch.obsidian.md/), mostly hoodies and t-shirts so far, but I've been hearing a lot of requests for stickers.
 You can use the code `SHIPSFREE` until August 31, to get worldwide free shipping when you spend over US$100.